-Encouraging kids in the battle is part of our mission and is two fold!
+Encouraging kids in the battle is part of our mission and is three-fold!

-Carson packed a lot of life in 17 short years with a confident swagger, a smile that would warm a room and in the end, a dying wish, “help the next kid diagnosed with cancer.”
+Carson packed a lot of life in 17 short years with a confident swagger, a smile that would warm a room and, in the end, a dying wish, “help the next kid diagnosed with cancer.”
 During inpatient treatment, he never left his room; there was no place to go.
 The playroom was full of young kids and his “friends” were busy living life.
 Those were VERY lonely days.

 Donate to this Cause

 Texas Rangers Games

 “My sister and I were able to to to a Ranger Game last year sponsored by the Carson Leslie Foundation.

 We had such a great time.
 We got to ride in the limos sit in a suite and even got autographed baseballs from Michael Young!